demurray/react-coding-exercise/README.md

 ###Installation

 Clone this repository and cd to the directory that has index.html and package.json.
-Run:
+First, run:

 **npm install**

-To compile the client-side Javascript, run:
+Then, run:

 **npm run build**